Philippians 4:4-9 · Philippians · Updated April 25, 2026

 Summary

-This passage from Philippians 4:4-9 is part of a letter written by the Apostle Paul to the Christian community in Philippi.
+Philippians 4:4-9 is part of a letter written by the Apostle Paul to the Christian community in Philippi.
 Paul writes from prison in Rome, aiming to encourage and instruct the Philippians in their faith.
-The passage opens with Paul urging the believers to "Rejoice in the Lord always" (4:4).
-He emphasizes this command by repeating it, highlighting the importance of joy in their relationship with God.
+Paul urges the believers to "Rejoice in the Lord always" (4:4), emphasizing the importance of joy in their relationship with God.

 Chiastic structure